jnozzi/cocoadev.com/markdown/ForceSortingOfAnArrayControllerHOW.md

 Slightly related question: is there any way I can get the     rearrangeObjects invoked when the sort descriptor is changed for one of the objects?

-My array controller is bound to File's Owner with a key path of     model.events, model being a pointer to the actual model and events being an array of events with a     date key containing an General/NSDate object, and the sort descriptor has     date as the sort key.
+My array controller is bound to File's Owner with a key path of     model.events, model being a pointer to the actual model and events being an array of events with a     date key containing an NSDate object, and the sort descriptor has     date as the sort key.

-The model implements the various ...General/InEvents... accessor methods, so the array controller will register itself as an observer of the     events key of the model object, and thus will update the table view when objects are inserted,  removed or even changed � but it will not re-arrange.
+The model implements the various ...InEvents... accessor methods, so the array controller will register itself as an observer of the     events key of the model object, and thus will update the table view when objects are inserted,  removed or even changed � but it will not re-arrange.

 Perhaps I should enforce the policy that no-one must change an event object, but only replace it?
 This just seems like unnecessary overhead?